laravel/nova-docs/3.0/resources/fields.md

 - `hideFalseOnIndex`
 - `hideTrueOnIndex`

 In the event that the field contains no values, Nova will display "No Data".
-You may customize this text:
+You may customize this text using the `noDataText` method:

 ```php
 BooleanGroup::make('Permissions')->options([